s2-thalavai/azure-practices/Practical CLI Scripts.md

 # Azure CLI Script — Bulk Tag VMs by Department

+assign a tag like:

+Department = Finance
+Department = HR
+Department = IT

+can apply these via Portal, CLI, PowerShell, ARM/Bicep, Terraform, or Azure Policy.

 ## Option 1 — Apply the same department tag to all VMs

 ```bash